digitaldickinson/wordrubric/README.md

 The use case for this is quite specific but the rubric template could easily be modified.

+There are two folders here Rubric Win and Rubric Mac.
+There's no difference in the VBA or the files.
+The only difference is the user guides.

 ## How to use it.
 * Make a duplicate of the Rubric folder, including the sub folder.
 All the files should be in the same folder and there should be a folder called Feedback
 * Put all of your marks in the spreadsheet.